Prisjakt/feed-specification/docs/feeds/offer/fields/condition.md

     </dt>
     <dd>
     <ReactMarkdown>
-      Product has been used as an exhibition sample and is therefore not in intact packaging, or the product is completely without packaging.
+        {`Product has been used as an exhibition sample and is therefore not in intact packaging, or the product is completely without packaging.`}
     </ReactMarkdown>
     </dd>
 <dt>